 No matter your age, you never really outgrow the love of pizza rolls.

-When you cut down on the grease and manage to retain the crispy crust and gooey, cheesy center, that’s even better.
+If you can cut down on the grease and retain the crispy crust and gooey, cheesy center, that’s even better.

-You can do that with ease by cooking them in an air fryer.
-And it only takes about 6 minutes to make two dozen.
-You can’t beat that.
+Do that with ease by cooking them in an air fryer.
+It only takes about 6 minutes to make two dozen.

 I’ll be honest.
 These look more like crabs than spiders to me, but they have eight legs, so…